gytdau/website/_posts/2023-12-29-On-the-GPU-Memory-Hierarchy.md

 The shape of the roofline chart is triangular at the beginning, because at low operational intensities, we’re mostly waiting for data to be loaded in.
 As the operational intensity increases, we become compute-bound, and so the FLOPs cap out.

 This helps illuminate a fundamental trade-off.
 When an algorithm hits our theoretical bounds, we can either (a) do more work per number or (b) load in more numbers per work done.
-Most programs can be written in multiple forms, and we can use this graph to get hints about the theoretically highest-performing option.
+Most programs can be written in multiple forms, and we can use this graph to get hints about the theoretically highest-performing option.[^1]

 Let’s look at an algorithm which sums up a list of numbers.
 It has to load in one number per operation (because it has to sum the number it just loaded in) and so the operational intensity is 1.